NishchayAnand/software-engineering/Java/Spring/Spring Core/Annotations/@Autowired.md

 }
 ```

-2. **Constructor Injection (Recommended Approach)**: Promotes immutability, easier to test, dependencies are explicit (ensure that the required dependencies are provided during object creation).
+2. **Constructor Injection (Recommended Approach)**: It promotes immutability, simplifies testing, and ensures that all dependencies are explicitly defined and provided during object creation.

 ```
 @Service